-It is common for family caregivers to be so involved in caring for a person with dementia that their own needs are neglected and their lives put on hold.
-But if that pattern continues for very long the caregiver's own health and well-being may suffer, and they may be less able to care for the person with dementia.
+It is common for caregivers to be so involved in caring for a person with dementia that their own needs are neglected and their lives are put on hold.
+But if that pattern continues for very long, the caregiver's own health and well-being may suffer, and they may be less able to care for the person with dementia.

 One reason for caregivers to regularly make time for themselves is to replenish energy and gain strength to continue the caring role and preserve their own health.
-It's also important, though often difficult, for caregivers to be realistic about how the disease will affect the person over time and plan for a life on their own after the person with dementia is gone.
+It's also important, though often difficult, for caregivers to be realistic about how the condition will affect the person over time and plan for a life on their own after the person with dementia is gone.

-Family caregivers can be helped in preparing and planning for their future personal and emotional well-being.
-In addition to legal, estate and financial planning, and choices relating to future health and personal care decisions for the person with dementia, caregivers can be encouraged to find ways to maintain and nurture meaningful relationships with the people in their lives through and beyond the care journey.
+Caregivers can be helped in preparing and planning for their future personal and emotional well-being.
+In addition to legal, estate and financial planning, and making future health and personal care decisions for the person with dementia, caregivers can be encouraged to maintain meaningful relationships with others throughout and beyond the care journey.

-If a caregiver loses touch with friends or family while looking after a person with dementia for many years, it may be difficult to rekindle those relationships and they may feel a huge void long after the person is gone.
+If a caregiver loses touch with friends or family while looking after a person with dementia for many years, it may be difficult to restore those relationships and they may feel a huge void long after the person is gone.

-Caregivers can be encouraged to reach out and spend time with friends and family, and make new friends through the different losses and stages of the disease.
+Caregivers can be encouraged to reach out and spend time with friends and family, and make new friends through the different losses and stages of dementia.
 These vital social and human connections will help them to be more resilient and lay the foundation for life to continue in a fulfilling new way in the future.

 "If you spend all your time with that person and neglect your own life, there is going to be a void when she's gone."